|AGA Europa 51||AGA 1771||Blaupunkt Granada 2525||Blaupunkt Granada 2626||Centrum GU60||Centrum W51||Centrum 261||Concerton V488|

 Tjerneld Super 7 Camping 100 is a battery-powered portable radio from 1938 which then cost 310 kr.
 It was equipped with a carrying handle and protective front lid and was powered by a 120 V dry battery and a 2 V lead accumulator, both housed inside the cabinet which is covered with artificial leather.
 The long power cord indicates an accessory mains-operated supply because the anode battery was expensive, in 1958 it cost 23 kr which was the same as for the 6 Ah accumulator for the filaments.
 Current consumption is 20 mA and 0.75 A respectively.
 The set covers LW, MW and SW with a connector for gramophone.
 The dial.
 The 8-inch loudspeaker has a permanent magnet, the third metal bar in front of the cloth is missing on this radio.

 The tubes are 1C6, 1A4T, 1A4T, 1B5, 30, 1E7EG.
-The chassis comes from Centrum and is of model 32, their corresponding model is JB6 P. Tjerneld had close co-operation with Gylling & Co, which in those days used American tubes to avoid patent conflicts.
+The chassis comes from Centrum and is of model 32, their corresponding model is JB6 P. While Centrum´s model number means number of tubes, Tjerneld´s number indicates number of tuned circuits, in this case four in the IF-chain and three in the antenna circuit.
+Tjerneld had close co-operation with Gylling & Co, which in those days used American tubes to avoid patent conflicts.
 For the same reason the two IF-stages use tetrodes instead of pentodes.
 The final stage is connected in push-pull and delivers about 0.3 W before clipping starts.
 On the back there is a switch for reduction of treble, totally uncessary in my opinion.

 Philips 796A was made in The Netherlands in 1936, only a few years after the breakthrough of the superheterodyne principle.
 The model was called Sonata, the most expensive one of the three sets in the Symfoni-series, and the price in Sweden was 410 kr.
 It is a big cabinet which holds a 10-inch speaker with permanent magnet.
 The bakelite part housing the dial can be folded inwards to make the upper surface flat, an unusual detail, but the most remarkable item is the joystick which controls tuning (rotate), volume (up/down) and tone (right/left).
 The big knob outside the joystick is the mains switch and band selector with a position indicator in the upper-right round window.
 The movement of the joystick is transferred via bowden wires and the tone control also affects the bandwidth by changing the spacing of the coils in one IF-transformer.
 The tuning control has coarse and fine characteristic, the latter covering a broadcast band on SW.
 On the rear are three switches, one turns off the loudspeaker, one reduces bass in the Speech-position and one lets you use the power cord as an antenna via a protection capacitor.
 The joystick is not well suited for shortwave listening, it is easy to lose the station while adjusting the volume, and it is impractical to have to select a band at turn-on not to mention the need to stretch to the rear to reach the speech-control.
 This Art déco-design was decided on at the expense of function.
 On the back there is a switch to turn off the loudspeaker but the connector for external speaker had a protective cover because it was wired in parallel with the primary of the output transformer and carried plate voltage, something that was easily changed.

 This model is difficult for the serviceman because the components are placed above each other, the rubber wire insulation flakes off when touched and it is unusually laborious to get the chassis out of the cabinet: 12 screws to loosen, 11 wires to unsolder and a special tool must be made to remove the outer knob for bandswitching.
 However I managed to remove that knob by prying with a small jeweller´s screwdriver, lifting the locking thin sheet-metal from the side.
 I have replaced the capacitors and added black colour on the dial glass where the original colour was flaked off.
 The mains transformer which has its primary winding outermost had developed a short to the chassis and when I by mistake connected an earth wire to the antenna terminal the antenna coupling coil on MW was damaged.
 It resulted in difficult repair of both transformer and coil, it was not successful as the sensitivity on MW is poor, probably due to the new antenna coil being series resonant.
 On SW the sensitivity varies between 10 and 100 µV for 50 mW output due to capacitive coupling to the mixer grid.
 On LW where coupling is both capacitive and inductive the figures are 25-40 µV.
 The inductance of the antenna coupling coil is 938 µH on MW and 12.4 mH on LW.
-The sound is unusually good considering the age of the radio with deep bass, speaker resonance is 45 Hz and the output transformer is of proper size.
-I changed a resistor in the negative feedback circuit to improve the high tone response which now has a 9 kHz limit in the gramophone position and with a Walkman cassette player/FM-radio as a sound source the quality is impresssive.
+The sound is unusually good considering the age of the radio with deep bass, speaker resonance is 60 Hz and the output transformer is of proper size.
+I changed a resistor in the negative feedback circuit to improve the high tone response which now has a 9 kHz limit in the gramophone position and with a built-in FM-radio circuit board to the gramophone connector the quality is impresssive considering the age of the radio.
 Maximum output is 2.2 W at the onset of clipping.

 Centrum GU60 was also made in 1936 but it looks older than the previous radio.
 It is an AC/DC-set, the AC version is GW60.
 It has LW, MW and SW (18-50 m) and a tuned RF-stage.
 The high profile cabinet holds an electromagnetic 10-inch loudspeaker mounted on a slanting board.
 The circular dial is controlled by a two-speed planetary drive.
 The tone control is a simple attenuator for high tones.
 The tubes are 6D6, 6A7, 6D6, 75, 12A5E, U30.
 The mixer tube has no AGC-control on SW so the frequency won´t change with varying signal strength.